sundargsv/JobPortal-UI/README.md

-Job Portal - Back end code
+Job Portal - Front end code

 I have done UI and Back-end separately so as to decouple the UI and Business Code.
 So the people working on front end and back end can work independently.